Moffein/RiskyFixes/README.md

 - Fixed minion AI attempting to retaliate against the player.
 	- Note: This fixes it in normal runs, but also affects Chaos runs where this behavior is intended.

+## Stage Fixes

+- Commencement
+	- Fixed Void team enemies not being killed at the start of Mithrix's bossfight.

 ## Installation
 Place RiskyFixes.dll in /Risk of Rain 2/BepInEx/plugins/